AIware Leadership Bootcamp 2024

 Gopi Krishnan Rajbahadur

-This talk will highlight the current state of AIBOM and ongoing efforts on FMwareBOM and the potential it holds for enabling compliance, transparency and traceability in the FMware era
+This talk will highlight the current state of AIBOM and ongoing efforts on FMwareBOM and the potential it holds for enabling compliance, transparency, and traceability in the FMware era.

-Responsible AIware development practices
+Responsible AIware Engineering

 Industry Day 1 – From cool demos to production-ready AIware - Part 1